-The Committee would meet upon the request of the Committee chairperson, but at least once each quarter.
+The Committee would meet upon the request of the Committee chairperson, and would be required to meet at least once each quarter.
 Committee members would receive compensation and expenses as provided in KSA 75-3223.
-Mileage and all other applicable expenses would be paid to members attending

-Committee meetings if such expenses are consistent with policies established by the Secretary.
+Mileage and all other applicable expenses would be paid to members attending Committee meetings if such expenses are consistent with policies established by the Secretary.